We develop a trust-region method for minimizing the sum of a smooth term

-We detail a special instance in which we use a limited-memory quasi-Newton model of
+We detail a special instance, named TR-PG, in which we use a limited-memory quasi-Newton model of

 \(f\) and compute a step with the proximal gradient method, resulting in a practical proximal quasi-Newton method.

-We establish similar convergence properties and complexity bound for a quadratic regularization variant, and provide an interpretation as a proximal gradient method with adaptive step size for nonconvex problems.
+We establish similar convergence properties and complexity bound for a quadratic regularization variant, named R2, and provide an interpretation as a proximal gradient method with adaptive step size for nonconvex problems.

 We describe our Julia implementations and report numerical results on inverse problems from sparse optimization and signal processing.

-Our trust-region algorithm exhibits promising performance and compares favorably with linesearch proximal quasi-Newton methods based on convex models.
+Both TR-PG and TR-R2 exhibit promising performance and compare favorably with two linesearch proximal quasi-Newton methods based on convex models.